shruti-0504/AI-Safety-Incident-Interface/README.md

 # 🛡️ AI Safety Incident Dashboard

 This is a web-based dashboard for reporting and visualizing AI safety-related incidents.
-It allows users to filter, sort, and view incidents based on severity and report new incidents.
+It allows users to filter, sort, and view incidents based on severity and report new incidents.The website is live at https://shruti-0504.github.io/AI-Safety-Incident-Interface/

 ## 🔧 Project Structure